TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. method:: socket.recvmsg_into(buffers[, ancbufsize[, flags]])

-   Receive normal data and ancillary data from the socket, behaving as :meth:`recvmsg` would, but scatter the non-ancillary data into a series of buffers instead of returning a new bytes object.
+   Receive normal data and ancillary data kutoka the socket, behaving as :meth:`recvmsg` would, but scatter the non-ancillary data into a series of buffers instead of returning a new bytes object.
 The *buffers* argument must be an iterable of objects that export